Information for Candidates' Supervisors

 • Critical analysis, defending an idea, oral communication and professional networking.

 • Connections: Fellows will be exposed to all kind of stakeholders, not only those who might ultimately utilize the outcome of the research, but others that might bring interesting perspectives or opportunities.
-Such as physicians, patients, key opinion leaders, experts in specific technological, clinical, technical, legal or regulatory aspects, industry partners (such as GE Healthcare, Catalyst Europe’s corporate champion), potential funders, etc. Fellows will be encouraged and trained to be active and effective in networking and outreach (this is, expand their network not only for their own benefit but also for the benefit of their organizations, that open new collaboration spaces, one of them being getting closer to the biomedical innovation ecosystem in Massachusetts and the MIT).
+Such as physicians, patients, key opinion leaders, experts in specific technological, clinical, technical, legal or regulatory aspects, industry partners, potential funders, etc. Fellows will be encouraged and trained to be active and effective in networking and outreach (this is, expand their network not only for their own benefit but also for the benefit of their organizations, that open new collaboration spaces, one of them being getting closer to the biomedical innovation ecosystem in Massachusetts and the MIT).

-Fellows are expected to dedicate an average of 15 hours/week to the regular weekly activities of the program, including sessions, personal work and teamwork – personal and team work in a flexible schedule format.
-For the Clinical Immersion and Intensifications, Fellows are expected to work full time.
+Fellows are expected to dedicate an average of 10-12 hours/week to the regular weekly activities of the program, including sessions, personal work and teamwork – personal and team work in a flexible schedule format.
+For the Intensifications and Fellows’ Encounter, Fellows are expected to work full time.

 Fellows are expected to attend the following activities:

-• Sessions: Weekly sessions will be run on Tuesdays from 3pm CET to 6pm CET.
-These sessions will be run online, except 3 of them that will require physical attendance* at the university in the Hub where fellows have been assigned to.
-Sessions will run from May 4th until November 18th.
+• Weekly sessions will be run on Thursdays from 3pm CET to 6pm CET.
+These sessions will be run online.
+Sessions will run from January 8th until July 2nd, 2026.